StevenWangNPU/Deep-Features-Learning/README.md

-# Deep-features-learning
+# Train Cifar10, ImageNet, STL10, Caltech101 with Pytorch
-Learning deep convolution features for classification and clustering.
+Learning some deep convolution features for classification and clustering.
+====
+Installation